lean/phaser-es6-webpack/README.md

 If you need typescript support checkout the ```typescript``` branch.
 Thanks to @MatsMaker

 # Setup
-To use this bootstrap you’ll need to install a few things before you have a working copy of the project.
+You'll need to install a few things before you have a working copy of the project.

 ## 1. Clone this repo: